Biographies

 Joe has just finished his tenure as Chair of the Board at the Gate Theatre, in Notting Hill.
 As a passionate supporter of new writing, he was proud to Chair the Board of one of London’s leading new writing theatres.

-Joe lives in Alexander Palace with his family.
+Joe lives in Alexandra Palace with his family.

 Julia Tyrrell